cosmos/cosmos-sdk/x/staking/spec/02_state_transitions.md

 - add a new updated record to the `ValidatorByPowerIndex`
 - update the `Validator` object for this validator
 - insert a new record into the `ValidatorQueue` for this validator
-- get a unique `unbondingId` and map it to the validator in `ValidatorsByUnbondingIndex`
+- get a unique `unbondingId` and map it to the validator in `ValidatorsByUnbondingId`
 - call the `AfterUnbondingInitiated(unbondingId)` hook

 ### Unbonding to Unbonded